Coral Springs church pranks member, gives her new car

 Rollins thought it was just another day at work until she got a call about her car.

-Police officers told her that her vehicle was reported stolen and was going to be towed, but it really wasn’t.
+Police officers told her that her vehicle was reported stolen and was going to be towed.

+“I was just petrified,” Rollins said.
+“When the car was rolling away all I could think was, ‘I’m sure the registration is in the car and my name is one there, so that should count for something.'”

 Members of the Coral Springs church were actually playing a prank Rollins.
 As her old car was being towed off, a new car was pulled in.
 The church gifted it to her for the holidays.
 “Oh, my God,” Rollins screamed in astonishment.
 “No!”